-We are very pleased to tell you that the programme for the first half of 2022 is 80% complete now.
-And we’ve got a few new speakers on board to present on a wide range of topics.
+We are very pleased to tell you that the talks programme for the first half of 2022 is complete now.
+And we’ve got some new speakers on board to present on a wide range of topics.

-We look forward to a talk on Quakers at War (there were a lot in Dorking) by Dr Frances Hurd; a talk on Dorking Music Hall by Brian O’Gorman, the official Historian of the British Music Hall Society; a talk on Anglo-Saxon Surrey by Kent-based academic William Aeres; a talk on the amazing women of the Temperance Movement (mostly from Surrey!) by Ros Black; and those of you interested in theatre/film and/or World War One will enjoy a talk by Pete Allen on the life of RC Sherrif, who wrote “Journey’s End” (probably the most famous play about World War One), was an officer in the East Surrey Regiment in the Great war. and had a long career as a film scriptwriter (e.g. for “The Dam Busters”)..
+Among other things, we look forward to a talk on Quakers at War (some in Dorking) by Dr Frances Hurd; a talk on Dorking Music Hall by Brian O’Gorman, the official Historian of the British Music Hall Society; a talk on Anglo-Saxon Surrey by William Aeres; a talk on the amazing women of the Temperance Movement – mostly from Surrey – by Ros Black.

 And there’s lots more – see the club programme pages